SanKolisetty/AI-Image-Classifier/README.md

 1. CIFAKE: Real and AI-Generated Synthetic Images
 2. Ai Generated Images | Images Created using Ai from Kaggle

+These images were preprocessed and features were extracted.
 Then, a Convulutional Nueral Network based Classifier model was constructed and trained on the dataset containing around 1,00,000 images.

 # Demo